-Our first "Homegrown" pup, we are thrilled with what a lovely girl she is growing into.
+Our first "Homegrown" pup, we are thrilled with what a lovely girl she has grown into.
 Her brilliant red coat and perfect conformation is really striking.
 Finished her Int'l Ch with a Reserve Best In Show and Best in Show Bred-By Exhibitor!

 RIO WAS UKC's #1 EURASIER IN 2021!

 Young Kuma is the latest addition to the show team.
-This beautiful, sweet girl is owned/shown by the Pittis Family, who have done such a wonderful job training her.
-Just two years old, she already has her Champion title and a Best In Show Rare Breed to her credentials.
-Look for her in the Ring!
+This 4H Superstar is owned/shown by the Pittis Family, who have done such a wonderful job training her.
+Just two years old, she already has her Int'l Champion Title, Best in Show Rare Breed Pup, and many 4H honors.
+Look for her in the ring!

 With limited showing, Chena racked up a Best in Show (AKC Open,) Best Pup in Show (UKC) and is pointed in both CKC and AKC FSS.
 After taking time off for her first litter and the pandemic, she returned to the ring and racked up yet another UKC Best In Show on her third weekend back out!